atisu/typepaste/README.md

 ## Installation ##

 0. Clone the repository.
-1. Install virtualenv and create a virutalenv in the `venv` folder:
+1. Create a virutalenv in the `venv` folder:
     ```
     virtualenv venv
     ```